isaacwgarcia/NFTExperience/README.md

 We are using Coinbase Wallet and Transak to facilite the experience for the user who can buys directly from his Coinbase Wallet using Transak and Fiat Money (USD) some MATIC Tokens.

-This DynamicNFT is using Chainlink API requests to store data On-Chain using API data Offchain.
+This DynamicNFT is using Chainlink API (documentation [here](https://docs.chain.link/docs/request-and-receive-data/) )requests to store data On-Chain using API data Offchain.
 We have updated the 2 steps of the transformation of data On-Chain in Polygon and Rinkeby.

 ## PROOF OF EXPERIENCE USING DynamicNFT :